AIRCRAFT CHARTER CONSUMER GUIDE

 What Should I Know About Air Charter Brokers?

-In addition to the 2,100-plus charter operators, there are air charter brokers who are individuals or companies that link charter customers with charter operators and may provide many valueadded services to assist the air charter consumer.
+In addition to the 2,100-plus charter operators, in the aircraft charter consumer guide there are air charter brokers who are individuals or companies that link charter customers with charter operators and may provide many valueadded services to assist the air charter consumer.
 Customers can ask a broker what type of value-added services they provide that may not be routinely provided by aircraft operators.
 In addition to due diligence research on operators, aircraft and crew qualifications, brokers also may make arrangements for ground transportation, special catering, on-board passenger amenities, hotels, executive security, destination security briefings, etc.

-If, as the consumer, you would like the charter broker to be your agent, then you need to control the authority you delegate to the broker (e.g., Do you authorize the charter broker to negotiate on your behalf?
+If, as the consumer, you would like the charter broker to be your agent, then you need to control the authority you delegate to the broker this is why we created the aircraft charter consumer guide (e.g., Do you authorize the charter broker to negotiate on your behalf?
 Sign contracts on your behalf?
 Pay the charter operator on your behalf?).

 If you choose to work with an air charter broker, be certain that any broker you work with has air charter expertise, including knowledge of the Federal Aviation Regulations applicable to aircraft charter, as well as ensure the air charter broker provides you with the information NBAA Aircraft Charter Consumer Guide 5 requested in this guide’s appendices so that you will be familiar with the air charter operator(s) that may conduct your flight(s).
 If the air charter broker is unwilling or unable to provide you with the required information, you might consider working with another broker or directly with a charter operator who can provide you with the necessary information.